ryanmillerwork/dl_docs/dl_docs.md

     list containing the 0-based indices where the result is true.

 Inputs
-    • list_or_val1 … A numeric DynList or a scalar value.
+    • list_or_val1 … A DynList or a scalar value.
-    • list_or_val2 … A numeric DynList or a scalar value.
+    • list_or_val2 … A DynList or a scalar value.
-    • Constraints …… Inputs must be numeric and broadcastable.
+    • Constraints …… Inputs must be broadcastable.

 Returns
     • A new integer DynList of 0-based indices where the comparison is true.